 This post looks at an array of ideas for capturing the Key Activities that your organization undertakes, or needs to undertake, to conduct its day to day business.
 Key Activities are an essential part of executing on the organization’s Business Model.

-You can quickly and conveniently work through the Key Activities and other components of the Business Model Canvas with the Lucidchart Business Model Canvas template – recommended!
+You can quickly and conveniently work through the Key Activities and other components of the Business Model Canvas with the Lucidchart Business Model Canvas template (Try for free) – recommended!

 Importantly, this subject applies to virtually any organization whether commercial for profit, not for profit, startup, or government entity